 The Darden School has aspirations to be among the leading business schools in the world.
 The Darden School strives to excel in teaching and educational experiences and to make significant contributions to business education, to thought leadership, and to management practice across the globe.
 To meet these goals, our standards for appointment and promotion must evolve to define excellence on these dimensions and relative to peers.
 Our standards are intended to attract, develop, and retain world-class Academic General Faculty (AGF) who advance the Darden School's mission, and to meet or exceed the standards of the University of Virginia.
 We seek faculty who are committed to the Darden School's objectives and who show evidence of wanting to participate wholeheartedly in achieving the School's objectives.
-These objectives include: formal instruction; producing and publishing educational materials to advance global business education; advancing practice; and positively contributing to the operations and culture of the Darden School's programs and community.
+These objectives include formal instruction; producing and publishing educational materials to advance global business education; advancing practice; and positively contributing to the operations and culture of the Darden School's programs and community.
 In addition, we must attract and retain individuals who, to advance to the senior levels of professorship, have the capacity to lead and run major activities and programs of the Darden School.
 We seek to attract and promote diverse faculty who are committed to taking a general management perspective and to developing well-rounded leaders through a participative, student-centered learning experience.
+As such, AGF have the same rights and opportunities as tenured/tenure track faculty regarding the shared governance of the school and eligibility for academic benefits such as emeritus status, participation in hiring committees, and for annual performance reviews, AGF will be reviewed by the same standing Peer Review Committee, consisting of senior professors who hold permanent chairs, who review all Darden faculty, regardless of track.
+For renewal and promotion decisions, at least one AGF member from Darden or the University will be part of the review committee.